coder-clan/whistle-parent/README.md

 - Periodically retry to send the unsuccessful persistent event to MQ.

-Using this approach, events will never be lost, and there will be no phantom events (events sent to MQ, but database transactions are rolled back).
+Using this approach, events will never be lost, and there will be no phantom events (events sent to MQ, but database transactions were rolled back).
 However, events may be delayed or duplicated, or may be out of order.

 If there is no database transaction, the Whistle can also be used to handle events. but there is no data consistency guarantee in this situation.

 ## Change Log

+- 1.1.0 Refactored to make the Whistle more flexible for customization.
+    - Breaking change: The original EventContent class has been renamed to AbstractEventContent.
+The EventContent is a marker interface now.
+When upgrading from 1.0.x to 1.1.x, subclasses of original EventContent will encounter compilation errors.
+To resolve this, change "extends EventContent" to "extends AbstractEventContent".
+    - Introduced interfaces for several components to allow user to custom these components more easily.
+    - Bug fixes:
+        - Resolved: The FailedEventRetrier stops retrying event sending when exceptions are thrown.
+        - Resolved deadlock issues in Oracle database by appending "skip lock" to the SQL for fetching failed events.
+        - Proper persistent table creation in H2 databases is now ensured.
-- 1.0.2 fix the bug that transaction does not work in spring boot 3.
+- 1.0.2 Fixed the bug that transaction does not work in spring boot 3.
-- 1.0.1 support spring boot 3.x
+- 1.0.1 Supports spring boot 3.x

 ## Concepts